Keynote Speakers

 C3: ICCE Sub-Conference on Advanced Learning Technologies (ALT), Learning Analytics and Digital Infrastructure.

 The burgeoning field of generative AI presents both opportunities and challenges for education.
-While AI offers powerful tools, concerns around information accuracy and the way people interact with generative AI tools highlight the need for strong self-regulated learning (SRL) skills.
+While AI offers powerful tools, concerns about information accuracy and how individuals interact with generative AI tools underscore the need for strong self-regulated learning (SRL) skills.
 This talk explores strategies for educators and education technology developers to foster SRL in students, empowering them to become independent and adaptive learners.
-This talk will introduce FLoRA, a platform that leverages AI and learning analytics to support complex reading and writing tasks.
-Real-world examples from schools and universities will demonstrate how FLoRA uses learning analytics and generative AI to enhance student learning outcomes.
-Key takeaways from FLoRA's implementation will be translated into practical teaching strategies to cultivate SRL skills.
-Finally, the talk will explore future partnerships to equip educators with the tools they need to prepare students for the AI-integrated learning landscape.
+Drawing on the findings of multiple empirical studies, it will examine the implications of generative AI on SRL abilities, focusing on how learners can effectively engage in evaluative judgment, apply learning strategies, and solve information problems.
+The key takeaway is that the use of generative AI tools may limit learners' ability to effectively deploy and develop their SRL skills.
+The talk will also highlight promising ways to address these limitations.
+Finally, it will explore potential partnerships to equip educators with the tools needed to prepare learners for an AI-integrated learning landscape.

 Dragan Gašević is Distinguished Professor of Learning Analytics and Director of Research in the Department of Human Centred Computing of the Faculty of Information Technology and the Director of the Centre for Learning Analytics at Monash University.
 Dragan’s research interests center around data analytic, AI, and design methods that can advance understanding of self-regulated and collaborative learning.
 He is a founder and served as the President (2015-2017) of the Society for Learning Analytics Research.
 He is a recipient of the Life-time Member Award (2022) as the highest distinction of the Society for Learning Analytics Research (SoLAR) and a Distinguished Member (2022) of the Association for Computing Machinery (ACM).
 In 2019-2023, he was recognized as the national field leader in educational technology in The Australian’s Research Magazine that is published annually.
 He led the EU-funded SHEILA project that received the Best Research Project of the Year Award (2019) from the Association for Learning Technology.